beehive-lab/TornadoVM/README.md

     public void run(Matrix2DFloat A, Matrix2DFloat B, Matrix2DFloat C, final int size) {
         TaskGraph taskGraph = new TaskGraph("s0")
                 .transferToDevice(DataTransferMode.FIRST_EXECUTION, A, B) // Stream data from host to device and mark buffers as read-only
-                .task("t0", Compute::mxmLoop, A, B, C, size)             // Each task points to an existing Java method .transferToHost(C);                                      // sync arrays with the host side taskGraph.execute();   // It will execute the code on the default device (e.g. a GPU) }
+                .task("t0", Compute::mxmLoop, A, B, C, size)              // Each task points to an existing Java method .transferToHost(DataTransferMode.EVERY_EXECUTION, C);     // sync arrays with the host side

+        // Create an immutable task-graph
+        ImmutableTaskGraph immutableTaskGraph = taskGraph.snaphot();

+        // Create an execution plan from an immutable task-graph TornadoExecutionPlan executionPlan = new TornadoExecutionPlan(immutableTaskGraph);

+        // Execute the execution plan
+        TorandoExecutionResult executionResult = executionPlan.execute();
+    }
 }
 ```